Technical Support Division: Creation

 The need and trigger for the formation of a new military intelligence unit was felt following 2008 Mumbai terrorist attacks.
 After this, National Security Adviser, M.K Narayanan, tried to find out if Indian intelligence and security agencies had the capability to attack terror groups in Pakistan.
 After finding out that no agency had this capability, he asked them to raise a team.
 However it was only in March 2010, when Lt Gen R.K.
 Loomba, chief of Military Intelligence, approached General V.K.
 Singh with the proposal.
 General V.K.
 Singh gave the go ahead, and accordingly Lt Gen R.K.
-Loomba put Colonel Munishwar Nath “Hunny” Bakshi to be in charge of the new unit and train them.
+Loomba put Colonel Hunny Bakshi to be in charge of the new unit and train them.

 Mandate

 The TSD's primary internal focus was to be in the North and North-East regions of India, as well as "inside depth areas of countries of interest."
 It was allegedly tasked with planning and executing special operations both domestically and internationally that "counter enemy efforts within the country by effective covert means".
 Internal army approvals were granted as this would allow the Military Intelligence Directorate to quickly respond to state-sponsored terrorism with a "high degree of deniability."
 The TSD was also asked to cover any tracks leading to it.

 Another focus of the TSD was the targeting of high-level terrorists deep in enemy territory as well as conducting psychological warfare.

 The TSD had no official jurisdiction or mandate, which led to conflicts with other intelligence and counter-terrorism agencies.
 Formation commanders found TSD conducting operations in border areas without their knowledge and at least one general complained about the TSD's activities in Kashmir to General V.K Singh, the then Chief of Army Staff.
 There were also questions about its legality as intelligence gathering and covert operations beyond Indian borders falls to civilian agencies such as the Research and Analysis Wing.